mariotlemes/non3GPP-WiFi/README.md

 **7)** N3IWF forwards the Authentication Request to UE.

-**8)** AMF may request the SUCI from the UE with a NAS Identity request that is received back in a NAS Identity Response from the UE (Authentication Request message) to N3IWF
+**8)** AMF may request the SUCI from the UE with a NAS Identity request that is received back in a NAS Identity Response from the UE (Authentication Request message) to N3IWF.

 **9)** N3IWF forwards this NAS Authentication Response from UE to AMF.

-**10)** AMF selects an AUSF to authenticate the UE based on SUCI or SUPI.
-The AUSF further selects a Unified Data Management (UDM) to obtain authentication data and executes the EAP-AKA/5G-AKA authentication with the UE.
-After successful authentication, the AUSF sends the EAP Success Security Anchor key (SEAF key) to AMF which derives two keys: the NAS security keys and N3IWF security key.
+**10)** AMF selects an AUSF to authenticate the UE based on SUCI (Subscription Concealed Identifier) or SUPI (Subscription Permanent Identifier).
+The AUSF further selects a UDM (Unified Data Management)  to obtain authentication data and executes the EAP-AKA/5G-AKA authentication with the UE.
+After successful authentication, the AUSF sends the EAP Success SEAF (Security Anchor key) to AMF which derives two keys: the NAS security keys and N3IWF security key.
 AMF encapsulates the EAP-Success received from AUSF within the NAS Security Mode Command message and sends it to the UE to activate NAS security.

 **11)** N3IWF forwards this Security Mode Command message to UE.